• Skip to primary navigation

 Here’s my what if story:

-COVER STORY
+TIME MAGAZINE COVER STORY

 How Suzanne Taylor, with no official position, became our oldest Person of the Year

-The first serious deliberation the Council made was on Suzanne Taylor’s suggestion to address the primary issue keeping the country in such jeopardy, the grotesque split between the haves and the have-nots.
+The first serious deliberation the Council made was on Suzanne’s suggestion to address the primary issue keeping the country in such jeopardy, the grotesque split between the haves and the have-nots.
 When everyone got enough money for food, shelter, education, and health care to come out of the preoccupation so many had with survival, we were a working democracy again, able to progress.
-And that’s when other countries, picking up on our success, created the versions of Universal Basic Income that are in play now for all civilized people around the globe.
+And that’s when other countries, picking up on our success, created versions of our Universal Basic Income that are in play now for all civilized people around the globe.
 That was the game-changer that moved all of humanity out of a focus on self-interest to where caring about each other as much as we care about ourselves has become our ground of being.

 Here are some other things we can thank Suzanne for: